lorc/manifests/README.md

 * Networking in DomD and DomU
 * Network (NFS) boot for DomD and DomU
 * OP-TEE client in DomU
+* Virtualized OP-TEE build
+* ARM-TF that boots into EL2

 Features that are present but not tested: